bledoux2002/Music-Box/README.md

 ## Future Plans
 - Changing track names in the Listbox similarly to chaning playlist names
+- Filtering track listbox using Entry to matching names
 - Support for non-Windows machines